shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 The `StoreFrontAuthentication` component provides an identity representing the currently logged-in user, that can easily be retrieved and inspected through `Shopware\B2B\StoreFrontAuthentication\Framework\AuthenticationService`.

-Typically, you want to use the identity as a global criterion to secure so that the data does not leak from one debtor to another.
+Typically, you want to use the identity as a global criterion to secure so that the data does not leak from one Company Administrator to another.
 Therefore, you should add a `context_owner_id` to your MySQL table design.

 ```sql